Baggette/portable-apps/README.md

 3. It may cause a popup that says "Windows Protected Your PC" you'll want to click "More info" and then run anayway
 4. open the location that you installed to (eg: E:\GoogleChromePortable) and run the GoogleChromePortable.exe file (refer to step 3 if it has the popup)

+## Contributing
+Feel free to open pull requests, request apps to be added, when opening a pul request please follow the formatting that has already been established.